DubsCheckum/travelmodule/README.md

     "Cinnabar mansion 3",
 }

-logging = true -- you can set this off if you wouldn't like to log traveling information
+logging = true -- you can set this to "false" if you wouldn't like to log traveling information -- logging is set true by default

 require 'travelmodule'